-7.7 Concerns about a staff member or volunteer
+7.7 Concerns about a staff member, supply teacher, volunteer or contractor

-If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the Head of School or Executive Head.
-If the concerns/allegations are about the Head of School, speak to the Executive Head.
-If the concerns/allegations are about the Executive Head, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Head of School/Executive Head as soon as possible.
+If the concerns/allegations are about the Executive Head, speak to the chair of governors and call the Local Authority Designated Officer (LADO) on 0300 123 4043.